 Theme 1: Finance

 Cash and financial management are always going to be crucial components in running a business.
 Right now, however, companies are under more pressure than ever to get their finances right.
 With further restrictions in place and on the horizon, businesses have felt the squeeze.
-Hospitality, travel and the high street are particularly under threat.
+We have already seen a big impact on average salaries in many areas.
+Hospitality, travel and the high street are, particularly under threat.

 Reducing expenses, revising redundant assets, and following other strategies will be essential.
 Businesses will need to consider: